-The national agendas for digital transformation in China and the United Arab Emirates are closely linked with their policy frameworks.
+The national agendas for digital transformation in China and the United Arab Emirates are closely tied to their respective policy frameworks.
 Their governments actively encourage innovation, provide financial support, and maintain regulatory supervision of data privacy and ethics in online learning settings.